 Manage API Profiles

-Matillion’s API Query component provides a way to query a JSON- or XML-based API, and load the resulting data into a table.
-It’s a powerful and flexible component, which can deal with APIs that contain nested data structures, and those which require authentication and paging.
+The Matillion ETL API Query component provides a method of querying a JSON- or XML-based API, and loading the resulting data into a table.
+It is a powerful and flexible component, which can deal with APIs that contain nested data structures, and those which require authentication and paging.
 When working with tables, rows and columns, the main step in handling the hierarchical data from APIs is to relationalise it.
 This is done with a Matillion “API Profile” specification, which will need to be created.

 Every API Profile contains one or more RSD “files”.
 Each file declares how to map an API response into rows and columns.
 In general, one RSD file will be needed for every different endpoint in the API.
 This document describes how to author an API Profile, and use it with a API Query component.